SumitsHub/learn-react/README.md

 - Diffing Algorithm: React uses a highly efficient diffing algorithm to compare the current Virtual DOM tree with the previous one.
 This process is known as the diffing phase.
 React identifies what has changed by comparing the new Virtual DOM with the old one, down to the individual nodes.

 - Patch Process: After identifying the changes, React applies only the necessary updates to the real DOM.
-This process is called reconciliation.
+This process is called 'reconciliation'.
 Instead of re-rendering the entire DOM, React selectively updates only the parts that have changed.
 This minimizes the amount of work the browser has to do, which improves performance.

 - Keys: In lists, React uses keys to identify which items have changed, been added, or removed.
 Keys help React make these updates more efficiently during reconciliation by providing a stable identity for each item in a list.
 This way, React can match the Virtual DOM nodes correctly and perform minimal DOM manipulation.